Do you know what is the oldest profession in Florence, Italy?

 It was in that one brief week that I became addicted not only to the “bell profumo” of leather – but also the trade.
 I went home at the end of the week and told my parents I was quitting the school of dentistry and was going to become a leather craftsman.
 They weren’t too thrilled; they had struggled on their small income to get me accepted.”

-“You have to understand that being a dentist meant job security – meant a steady paycheck – it meant prestige and work in a trade guaranteed nothing.
+“You have to understand that being a dentist meant job security – meant a steady paycheck – it meant prestige.
+Where as work in a trade, like leather, guaranteed nothing.
 In fact, my mom was so disappointed that she didn’t talk to me for 3 months….I can laugh about it now …. but back then…..”

 A few tools of the trade